 menu

-A plastic is a material made of synthetic or semi-synthetic compounds that has the property of being malleable (capable of changing its shape).
-Most plastics on the market are completely synthetic (most commonly derived from petrochemicals).
-However, given the growing environmental concern, plastics derived from renewable materials such as Polylactic Acid (PLA) are also popular on the market.
-Due to their low cost, ease of manufacture, versatility and water resistance, plastics are used in a multitude of products and sectors.
-In the AM sector, 3D printing plastics are also very popular.
+A plastic is a material made from synthetic or semi-synthetic compounds that is malleable (capable of changing its shape).
+Most plastics on the market are entirely synthetic and are commonly derived from petroleum chemicals.
+However, given the growing concern for the environment, plastics made from renewable materials such as polylactic acid (PLA) are also increasing popular.
+Furthermore, due to their low cost, ease of manufacture, versatility, and water resistance, plastics are used in a wide variety of products and sectors, including 3D printing.

 In the following guide, we will take a look at the most common 3D printing plastics.
 As you may know, the most popular and affordable 3D printing process, FDM, produces parts through the extrusion of plastic filaments.
 However, the precision on FDM machines is not the same as other AM processes such as SLS or SLA.
 Plastics are often used with this technology to create prototypes.
 Therefore, for industrial and end-use parts, manufacturers might decide to opt for SLS (using plastic powders) or SLA (using plastic resins) technologies that offer more accuracy and part quality.
 Two other technologies that can print with plastics are Material Jetting and Multi Jet Fusion.